 The Tax Benefits of Making Charitable Gifts While Alive

-If you have a federally taxable estate (over $5.49 million in 2017), the benefit of the deduction may be even greater, since you will get two tax benefits from the gift, the income tax deduction plus lower estate taxes since your estate will be that much smaller.
+If you do have a federally taxable estate, the benefit of the deduction may be even greater, since you will get two tax benefits from the gift — the income tax deduction, plus lower estate taxes, since your estate will be that much smaller.
 The latter can be significant since the federal estate tax rate starts 40%.
-For a simplified example, let’s assume your estate totals $10 million and you want to give $1 million to a charity (perhaps your alma mater will name a professorship in your memory).
+For a simplified example, let’s assume your estate totals $20 million and you want to give $1 million to a charity (perhaps your alma mater will name a professorship in your memory).
 Assuming that you are in the 35% income tax bracket, if you give this money during life, you will save $350,000, bringing the after tax cost of the gift down to $650,000.
 (You’ll probably have to give the money over several years in order to take full advantage of the deduction.)
 At your death, your estate will be $650,000 smaller, reducing your estate tax by $260,000, resulting in $610,000 of combined income and estate tax savings.
 If you simply made the gift at death, your estate would save $400,000 in estate taxes, a loss of more than $200,000 in potential tax savings.

 In short, tax-driven charitable giving through estate planning is the domain of the wealthy who have federally taxable estates.
 They should consult their tax advisors in making charitable giving plans.
 For everyone else who itemizes, there’s a tax incentive to make donations during life rather than at death.
 But that needs to be balanced with the need to maintain financial security.